-(a) General.
-There are different reporting requirements for operators (and/or commanders), maintenance organisations, design organisations and production organisations.
-Moreover, as explained in paragraph 4. and 9. above, there are not only requirements for reporting to the PACA and national authority, but also for reporting to other (private) entities.
+- (a) General.
+There are different reporting requirements for operators (and/or commanders), maintenance organisations.
+Moreover, as explained in paragraph 4. and 9. above, there are not only requirements for reporting to the CAA, but also for reporting to other (private) entities.
 The criteria for all these different reporting lines are not the same.

-For example the authority will not receive the same kind of reports from a design organisation as from an operator.
-This is a reflection of the different perspectives of the organisations based on their activities.

-- (b) Operations and Maintenance.
-The list of examples of reportable occurrences offered below under g. is established from the perspective of primary sources of occurrence information in the operational area (operators and maintenance organisations) to provide guidance for those persons developing criteria for individual organisations on what they need to report to the PACA and/or national authority.
-The list is neither definitive nor exhaustive and judgement by the reporter of the degree of hazard or potential hazard involved is essential. - (c) Design.
-The list of examples will not be used by design organisations directly for the purpose of determining when a report has to be made to the authority, but it can serve as guidance for the establishment of the system for collecting data.
-After receipt of reports from the primary sources of information, designers will normally perform some kind of analysis to determine whether an occurrence has resulted or may result in an unsafe condition and a report to the authority should be made.
-An analysis method for determining when an unsafe condition exists in relation to continuing airworthiness is detailed in the AMC's regarding the issuance of Airworthiness Directives. - (d) Production.
-The list of examples is not applicable to the reporting obligation of production organisations.
-Their primary concern is to inform the design organisation of deviations.
-Only in cases where an analysis in conjunction with that design organisation shows that the deviation could lead to an unsafe condition, should a report be made to the PACA and/or national authority (see also c. above). (e) Customised list.
-Each approval, certificate, authorisation other than those mentioned in sub paragraph c and d above, should develop a customised list adapted to its aircraft, operation or product.
-The list of reportable occurrences applicable to an organisation is usually published within the organisation's expositions/handbooks/manuals - (f) Internal reporting.
+For example, the CAA will not receive the same kind of reports from a design organisation as from an operator.
+This is a reflection of the different perspectives of the organisations based on their activities. - (b) Operations and Maintenance.
+The list of examples of reportable occurrences offered below under (d) is established from the perspective of primary sources of occurrence information in the operational area (operators and maintenance organisations) to provide guidance for those persons developing criteria for individual organisations on what they need to report to the CAA.
+The list is neither definitive nor exhaustive and judgement by the reporter of the degree of hazard or potential hazard involved is essential. - (c) Internal reporting.
 The perception of safety is central to occurrence reporting.
 It is for each organisation to determine what is safe and what is unsafe and to develop its reporting system on that basis.
-The organisation should establish an internal reporting system whereby reports are centrally collected and reviewed to establish which reports meet the criteria for occurrence reporting to the PACA and/or national authority and other organisations, as required. - (g) List of examples of reportable occurrences
+The organisation should establish an internal reporting system whereby reports are centrally collected and reviewed to establish which reports meet the criteria for occurrence reporting to the CAA and/or other organisations, as required.

+(d) List of examples of reportable occurrences

 The following is a generic list.
 Not all examples are applicable to each reporting organisation.
-Therefore each organisation should define and agree with the PACA and/or national authority a specific list of reportable occurrences or a list of more generic criteria, tailored to its activity and scope of work (see also 10.e above).
+Therefore, each organisation should define and agree with the CAA and/or other organisations a specific list of reportable occurrences or a list of more generic criteria, tailored to its activity and scope of work.
 In establishing that customised list, the organisation should take into account the following considerations: